adrian-nf/ParkingSpotDetection/README.md

 ## Models
 - **yolo11n-detect-parking.pt**: Model to detect individual parking spots.
 This model has been trained by us.
 The details of where we obtained the datasets will be provided below.
-- **yolov8n-visdrone.pt**: Model to detect objects from an aerial view.
+- **yolov8n-visdrone.pt**: Model to detect vehicles from an aerial view.
 This model was not trained by us.
 [Download yolov8n-visdrone.pt](https://huggingface.co/mshamrai/yolov8n-visdrone)

 ## Datasets